Oncosiphon suffruticosus: Uses

 More recently, research has been completed on the essential oil of Oncosiphon suffruticosum (L.) Källersjö.
 The findings of this study highlight the potential of this essential oil as a cosmeseutical.
 Specifically, the essential oil offers sun protection (SPF) making it a potential option for sunscreen.
 However, these findings are new and in-vitro so more research is required until this comes into practice.

 Growing

 For best growth, shrubby mayweed seeds should be planted in March (or autumn) when planting in the Southern Hemisphere (where this plant is typically grown).
 Ideally, this plant should be grown in a sunny area and in large amounts alongside other species that flower at the same time to aid fill it out.

 Conservation

 The species is listed on the SANBI Red List with a status of "Least Concern".

-In Australia, it is considered an invasive species and considered a weed in the USA.
+In Australia, it is considered an invasive species and considered a weed in the US.